Lightstreamer/Lightstreamer-kafka-connector/examples/airport-demo/README.md

       ...
     </data_provider>
   ```
-- `log4j.properties`: in this file, you'll find the specific configuration for the Lightstreamer Kafka Connector log, to obtain details about all interactions with the Kafka cluster and the message retrieval operations, along with their routing to the subscribed items in the Lightstreamer server.
+- `log4j.properties`: in this file, you'll find the specific configuration for the Kafka Connector log, to obtain details about all interactions with the Kafka cluster and the message retrieval operations, along with their routing to the subscribed items in the Lightstreamer server.
 In this demo, a specific log file named `airport.log` is configured, destined for the same `logs` folder as the other Lightstreamer logs.

 ## Setting up the Demo